Create a Microsoft IIS IWA application

 3. Choose either HTTP or HTTPS as the URL scheme.
 Each protected web resource that you add inherits this scheme.

 4. Optional.
-Enable and specify Host Header value.
+Enable and enter the Host Header value.

-5. Complete the following steps to add a host, repeat as required:
+5. Complete the following steps to add a host.
+Repeat these steps as required:

 1. Click Add protected web resource.